Voters’ turn: 27 measures on ballot in eight Midwestern states

 North Dakota

-• Two citizen-initiated constitutional amendments to 1) eliminate the property tax; and 2) legalize the recreational use of marijuana
+- Two citizen-initiated state constitutional amendments or statutes to 1) eliminate the property tax; and 2) legalize the recreational use of marijuana

 Ohio